 The intelligibility for sentences (first presentation to listeners) drops to 90% when the level of the noise environment is increased by approximately 19 dB above the identified level, and to 50% when the level is increased by approximately 24 dB.
 The intelligibility for sentences (known to listeners) drops to 90% when the level is increased by approximately 22 dB above the identified level, and to 50% when the level is increased by approximately 26 dB (Reference 1).
 Thus, considering that normal conversation contains a mixture of both types of material, some new and some familiar, it is clear that when the level of environmental noise is increased by more than 20 dB above the identified level, the intelligibility of conversational speech deteriorates rapidly with each decibel of increase.
 For this reason, a level which is 20 dB above the identified level is considered to result in 100% impact on the people who are exposed.
-For environmental noise levels which are intermediate between 0 and 20 dB above the identified level, the impact is assumed to vary linearly with level; i.e., a5 dB excess constitutes a 25% impact vary linearly with level; i.e., a 5 dB excess constitutes a 25% impact and a 10 dB excess constitutes a 50% impact.
+For environmental noise levels which are intermediate between 0 and 20 dB above the identified level, the impact is assumed to vary linearly with level; i.e., a 5 dB excess constitutes a 25% impact and a 10 dB excess constitutes a 50% impact.

 A similar conclusion can be drawn from the community reaction and annoyance data contained in Appendix D of Reference 1.
-The community reaction data show that the expected reaction to an identifiable source of intruding noise changes from "none" to "vigorous" will en the day-night sound level increases from 5 dB below the level exist ng without the presence of the intruding noise to 19.5 dB above the preintrusion level.
+The community reaction data show that the expected reaction to an identifiable source of intruding noise changes from "none" to "vigorous" when the day-night sound level increases from 5 dB below the level existing without the presence of the intruding noise to 19.5 dB above the preintrusion level.
 Thus, 20 dB is a reasonable value to associate with a change from 0 to 100% impact.
 Such a change in level would increase the percentage of the population which is highly annoyed by 40% of the total exposed population (Reference 8).